Chapter 1 - The Last Sun Day

 He stared in awe, unable to fathom what it was like to live up there in the sky.
 It was a place many called home and a place many desired to live, including Xander.
 But tickets were next to impossible to obtain.

 Orsa navigated the car toward the valley where the box-comm of Astor was situated.
 By the time they approached the south entrance processing kiosk, the forty-foot cement seawalls towered overhead.
-Two Astor guards inside the kiosk waved at Xander as his car drove up, and then a mechanical arm swiveled out from a box on the left and scanned the iridescent barcode on the side of the car.
+Two Astor guards inside the kiosk waved at Xander as his car drove up.
+A mechanical arm swiveled out from a box on the left and scanned the iridescent barcode on the side of the car.

 An automated voice, different than Orsa’s, spoke from the dashboard.
 “Welcome home, Xander Oakes.
 Please proceed to Neighborhood P.”